DETAILED ACTION

 O’Banion discloses a fastening element for fastening to a substrate (abstract), comprising

-a shaft (28) defining a fastening direction and having an end face (35) pointing in the fastening direction and a circumferential surface (30) adjoining directly to the end face (35), wherein the shaft (28) is configured to be welded on the substrate at the circumferential surface (30) when the fastening element is driven into a blind hole to anchor the fastening element in the blind hole, and wherein the circumferential surface (30) is slanted relative to the fastening direction (figs. 1-4, [0016] and [0017]).
+a shaft (28) defining a fastening direction and having an end face (35) pointing in the fastening direction and a circumferential surface (30) adjoining directly to the end face (35), the end face having outer dimensions, wherein the shaft (28) is configured to be welded on the substrate at the circumferential surface (30) when the fastening element is linearly driven by a bolt-firing tool (torque transmitting device) into a blind hole having a blind hole diameter to anchor the fastening element in the blind hole, wherein the outer dimensions of the end face are configured to exceed the blind hole diameter, so that when the shaft is driven into the blind hole, the shaft is configured to displace a part of the substrate in a depth direction, and the shaft is welded on the substrate at the circumferential surface, and wherein the circumferential surface (30) is slanted relative to the fastening direction (figs. 1-4, [0016] [0017] and [0018]).

 O’Banion fails to disclose an angle of inclination of the circumferential surface relative to the fastening direction is between 2° and 4°.
 Instead, O’Banion discloses an angle of inclination of the circumferential surface relative to the fastening direction is undefined.
 MPEP 2144.04 Legal Precedent as Source of Supporting Rational instructs that “where the only difference between the prior art and the claims was a recitation of relative dimensions and the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device.”
 See MPEP 2144.04(IV)(A)).
 A person of ordinary skill is also a person of ordinary creativity, not an automaton.
 Therefore, it would have been within the level of ordinary skill in the art for one having ordinary skill in the art to modify the device taught by O’Banion to provide an angle of inclination of the circumferential surface relative to the fastening direction between 2° and 4°, without modification of the functionality of the device.
 Thus, O’Banion renders obvious applicant’s claimed invention as recited by claim 16.